Kendal Calling: 2009

 In 2009 the festival relocated, moving to Lowther Deer Park, near Penrith and raising its capacity to 6000.
 The festival included an outdoor main stage for the first time.
 Headliners included The Streets, The Zutons and Ash.
-Over 100 artists were confirmed including: The Sunshine Underground, Idlewild, Noah & the Whale, Goldie Lookin Chain, Twisted Wheel, Nine Black Alps, Rumblestrips, Krafty Kuts, Stanton Warriors, Beardyman, Mumford & Sons, Tommy Sparks, Frank Turner, Chase & Status, Skream, Aim, Shy FX, Ash Howell, The King Blues, Fight Like Apes, Craig Charles, Howard Marks, Irration Steppa’s, Tunng and Cornershop.
+Over 100 artists were confirmed including: The Sunshine Underground, Idlewild, Noah & the Whale, Goldie Lookin Chain, Twisted Wheel, Nine Black Alps, Rumblestrips, Krafty Kuts, Stanton Warriors, Beardyman, Mumford & Sons, Tommy Sparks, Frank Turner, Chase & Status, Skream, Aim, Shy FX, Ash Howell, The King Blues, Fight Like Apes, Craig Charles, Howard Marks, Iration Steppas, Tunng and Cornershop.

 2009’s Kendal Calling had many new stages and area’s incorporated with a SNO!zone area including a real snow slope.
 The festival had increased non-musical activities such as the Holy Quail Inn pub and stage, a children's activity and performance area and a Big Love Inflatable Church were festival goers could tie the knot in fancy dress.
 Kendal Calling 2009 was shortlisted for Best Small Festival and Best Grass Roots Festival at the 2009 UK Festival awards.
 All tickets sold out in advance of the festival.